Ade-Adebayo/package-health-agent/README.md

 - FastAPI for the excellent web framework
 - OSV for the vulnerabilities database
 - Telex for A2A protocol specification
+- Chess agent implementation for A2A protocol best practices

 ---